GlennOu66304/Sell/README.md

 ## Goal

-1.change the color of the right to gray

-2.left section show the icon, right section show the rating content
+the rating could show the number of the rating

 ## Process

-css color change

-left icon section fix
+ge the data in the app.vue

+send this data into the nav.vue chid component

 ## CSS Book Collection: